DahalDeepak/Blog-Site/README.md

 - Password encryption using Bcrypt.
 - Dotenv for storing environment variables.
 - JsonWebToken Authentication/Authorization.
-- Mongoose for creating schema in mongoDB
+- Mongoose for creating schema in mongoDB.

 ## Features